RealMarioD/ytmplus/README.md

-# V3 Beta
+# V3 ~~Beta~~ Gamma

-Due to breaking changes on YouTube Music's side, I'm pushing out V3 earlier than I'd wanted to, thus the "beta" tag.
+Well hello there!
+Would you look at that, ytmPlus has been in beta for... at least 7 months.
+But we are now in gamma!..
+Welp.
+University struck me hard.

+I've been slowly working on it in the background, and now I'm finally releasing an update, because the last release version seemed to be a bit broken.

-If you encounter any bugs, please message me on [Discord!](https://discord.gg/68Waxa4Qxz)
+If you encounter any bugs, [join the Discord server](https://discord.gg/68Waxa4Qxz) and message me please!
+(Or open an issue here, or DM me on Discord, or whatever you prefer.)

 # ytmPlus

 Ever wanted some nice addons for YouTube Music?
 If yes, you are at the right place.

 Multiple Language support!
-(Currently there's only English and Hungarian only.)
+(Currently there's English and Hungarian only.)

 # How to Install